Senior House League

 Other Senior House League Information

-After the first five to seven games of the season, the Convenors will work to accommodate the requests of players wishing to change divisions and balance the teams.
-There will be no movement between divisions after the initial games and the league will do all it can to ensure that balancing is completed in one step following the fifth or seventh week of play.
+After all teams within a division have played each other once, the Convenors will work to accommodate the requests of players wishing to change divisions, and will check in with Managers to balance the teams.
+There will be no movement between divisions after the initial games and the league will do all it can to ensure that balancing is completed in one step.
 TLGHA reserves the right to assign players to teams and move players between teams or divisions, as needed to achieve reasonable competitive balance among teams in the division.
 To that end, TLGHA offers no guarantee that requests for a player to be placed on the same team as another will be accommodated.
-We register individuals and not teams.
+We register individuals, and not teams.

 In the interest of fair and balanced competition, “Friend Requests” are limited to one friend only and must be reciprocal. i.e. Mary requests Jane to be on her team when she registers; Jane must also request Mary to be on her team when she registers.
 We cannot guarantee that friend requests will be accommodated, but best efforts will be made to do so.